catalyst/moodle-tool_forcedcache/README.md

 - Create your own configuration file (JSON), and specify the `path` to it in config.php
 - Or set your configuration directly in a PHP `array` in config.php
 - Or by updating the config.json that comes with the plugin,
-    - as the plugin loads this by default, you may skip this section as the following would not apply to you.
+    - as the plugin loads this by default, you may skip to the next section as the following would not apply to you.

 *Note: Only an `array` OR a `path` can be specified.
 It is not valid to declare both at once.*